mweimerskirch/lupus-to-mqtt/README.md

 Home Assistant integration for Lupus Security (also known as "Lupusec") alarm devices through MQTT.
 Currently only tested with the **Lupusec XT3** model.

-Not affiliated with "Lupus Security".
+This is a private project.
+It's not affiliated with or endorsed by "Lupus Security".
+The source code is published as open source under the _MIT license_.

 ## What works